hashicorp/terraform-provider-google/website/docs/r/compute_security_policy.html.markdown

 <a name="nested_rule"></a>The `rule` block supports:

 * `action` - (Required) Action to take when `match` matches the request.
 Valid values:
-  * "allow" : allow access to target
+    * allow: allow access to target.
-  * "deny(status)" : deny access to target, returns the  HTTP response code specified (valid values are 403, 404 and 502)
+    * deny(): deny access to target, returns the HTTP response code specified (valid values are 403, 404, and 502).
-  * "rate_based_ban" : limit client traffic to the configured threshold and ban the client if the traffic exceeds the threshold.
+    * rate_based_ban: limit client traffic to the configured threshold and ban the client if the traffic exceeds the threshold.
 Configure parameters for this action in RateLimitOptions.
 Requires rateLimitOptions to be set.
+    * redirect: redirect to a different target.
+This can either be an internal reCAPTCHA redirect, or an external URL-based redirect via a 302 response.
+Parameters for this action can be configured via redirectOptions.
-  * "threshold" : limit client traffic to the configured threshold.
+    * throttle: limit client traffic to the configured threshold.
 Configure parameters for this action in rateLimitOptions.
 Requires rateLimitOptions to be set for this.

 * `priority` - (Required) An unique positive integer indicating the priority of evaluation for a rule.
     Rules are evaluated from highest priority (lowest numerically) to lowest priority (highest numerically) in order.